-In fact, even assertions defy a propositional analysis of the type described.
+In fact, even some assertions defy a propositional analysis of the type described.
 This point is illustrated by the following scenario.
 A four-year-old girl rushes to her teen brother, tearfully directing his attention to a small cut on her finger.
 Her brother examines it briefly and says:

-4. You'll probably live.
+(4) You'll probably live.

 Sentence (4), while intuitively sarcastic, could not be said to invoke the contradictory of the proposition it conveys, e.g., You probably won't survive this injury.
 If anything, (4) is an understatement: it conveys: 'You will most certainly survive this injury'.
 It is also a rebuke: the injury is trivial and children shouldn't trouble adults about minor injuries.
 The rebuke is indirect because it exploits the interpreter's ability to reconstruct both a scale and a presupposition.
 The scale is presumably a scale of severity for injuries and the presupposition is the set of circumstances under which reasonable people would express concern about the survival of an injured person.
 The little girl's injury ranks somewhere on the scale of severity for injuries but it is not life threatening, and this is obvious to both parties.
-The brother uses (4) both to establish the scale necessary for evaluating the situation (in this case, the child's injury) and to signal that this situation is the diametrical opposite of that which would allow a sincere utterance of (4).
-Looked at this way, sarcasm is (conspicuous) scalar presupposition violation: it is meaning inversion, but the meaning being inverted is in the presupposition attached to the utterance used to convey sarcastic intent.
-As Camp puts it
+The brother uses (4) both to establish the scale necessary for evaluating the situation

-$^2$ With Camp (2012), I assume that "sarcasm is a species of verbal irony" (fn.
+^{1.} With Camp (2012), we assume that "sarcasm is a species of verbal irony" (fn.
 9, p.
 626).
 While ironic speech acts are instances of allusive pretense, sarcastic speech acts are those ironic speech acts in which the proposition representing the feigned commitment is the scalar antipode of that which represents the actual situation.